-The above bail bond calculator is based on how we charge for our services which is in line with Connecticut state law for licenced Bail bondsman
+The above bail bond calculator is based on how we charge for our services which are in line with Connecticut state law for a licenced Bail bondsman in CT

 How Bail Is Set In Connecticut